Maillard Sampling: Boltzmann Exploration Done Optimally: INTRODUCTION

 Surprisingly, there exists a novel randomized algorithm in the PhD thesis of~\citet{maillard13apprentissage} that computes the probability of choosing each arm in a closed form, which we call \textit{Maillard sampling} (MS).
 At time step $t$, MS for $\sig^2 = 1$ chooses arm $a$ with probability

 where $N_{t-1,i}$ is the number of times arm $i$ has been pulled up to (and including) time step $t-1$, $\hDelta_{t-1,i}:= \max_j \hmu_{t-1,j} - \hmu_{t-1,i} $ is the empirical gap, and $\hmu_{t-1,i}$ is the empirical mean up to time step $t-1$.
 The author shows a regret bound of MS that is asymptotically optimal, although the bound does not satisfy the sub-UCB-ness and implies a minimax regret of $O(\sqrt{K}T^{3/4})$ that is substantially higher than $\sqrt{KT\log{T}}$ achieved by existing algorithms like UCB1~\cite{auer02finite} (see Section~\ref{sec:prelim} for the definitions of the optimalities).
-Still, MS is a novel type of bandit algorithm that can be viewed as a correction to the popular Boltzmann exploration~\cite{sutton90integrated,kaelbling96reinforcement}, which chooses arm $i$ with $p_{t,i} \propto \exp(\eta_t \hmu_{t-1,i})$ for some step size $\eta_t$.
-That is, one can replace $\hmu_{t-1,i}$ with $-\hDelta_{t-1,i}^2$, which can be viewed as a \textit{relative} measure of how promising $i$ is, and set the step size as $\eta_t = N_{t-1,i}/2$.
 We provide a detailed comparison of MS and other algorithms in Section~\ref{sec:related}.

+MS is a lesser-known type of bandit algorithm that can be viewed as a correction to the popular Boltzmann exploration (BE)~\cite{sutton90integrated,kaelbling96reinforcement}, which chooses arm $i$ with $p_{t,i} \propto \exp(\eta_t \hmu_{t-1,i})$ for some step size $\eta_t$.
+That is, since BE can be rewritten as $p_{t,i} \propto \exp(-\eta_t \hDelta_{t-1,a})$, one can obtain MS by squaring the empirical gap and taking arm-specific step size of $N_{t-1,i}/2$ in place of $\eta_t$.
+For practitioners, we recommend that they use Eq.~\eqref{eq:practical} as a replacement to BE.

 Motivated by the simplicity of MS and its friendliness to the off-policy evaluation, we revisit MS and make two main contributions.
 First, we streamline the proof of its theoretical guarantee\footnote{ In fact, we were not able to verify the correctness of the original proof.
 The original author has confirmed that the proof is not clear. } and show that MS achieves not only asymptotically optimality but also the sub-UCB-ness and a minimax regret bound of $O(\sqrt{KT\log(T)})$, matching the guarantees of asymptotically optimal UCB~\citet[Section 8]{lattimore20bandit}.
 Second, we propose a new algorithm called Maillard Sampling$^+$ (\MSP).
 Besides all the optimalities that MS possesses, \MSP further enjoys a minimax regret bound of $O(\sqrt{KT\log(K)})$.
 We present the algorithms and the regret bounds of MS and \MSP in Section~\ref{sec:ms} and~\ref{sec:msp} respectively.